oslabs-beta/zoic/README.md

 Initalize a new `ZoicCache` object, passing in your user defined `options` object.
 If no `options` object is passed, `ZoicCache` will set all proprties to their default values.

-- `cache`: Sets cache eviction policy. - Default value: `'LRU'`
+- `cache`: Sets cache eviction policy. *Default value:* `'LRU'`
 - `expire`: Sets cache invalidation/expiration time for each entry.
 This can be set in human readable time, as a comma seperated string, denoting hours with value followed by `'h'`, minutes followed by `'m'`, and seconds followed by `'s'`.
-Alternatively, you may pass in the time as a `number` representing seconds. - Default value: `'24h'`
+Alternatively, you may pass in the time as a `number` representing seconds. *Default value:* `'24h'`
-- `capacity`: Sets the maximum number of entries. - Default value: `Infinity`
+- `capacity`: Sets the maximum number of entries. *Default value:* `Infinity`
 - `respondOnHit`: Determines if cache hits should be sent as an HTTP response immediately upon retrival.
 If this is set to `false`, the cached response data will be attached to Oak `Context.state` property, `context.state.zoicResponse`.
-It is recommended to leave this set to `true`, unless additonal processing on the response data is desired in the event of a cache hit. - Default value: `true`
+It is recommended to leave this set to `true`, unless additonal processing on the response data is desired in the event of a cache hit. *Default value:* `true`

 Example: